deepidea/web-presentation/README.md

 presentation example https://deepidea.github.io/web-presentation/

 **NOTES**
-- Files names should start wil valid year-month-day
+- Files names should start with valid year-month-day format

 - Presentation pages will be displayed in chronological order